-- 2 Check the Status field of the medstat output for each mediator host. - If the status is Ok, no error condition exists. - If the status is Bad, repair the affected mediator host. - 3 Assume the root role on the node that owns the affected disk set. - 4 Remove all mediator hosts with bad mediator data from all affected disk sets.
+- 2. Check the Status field of the medstat output for each mediator host. - If the status is 0k, no error condition exists. - If the status is Bad, repair the affected mediator host. - 3.
+Assume the root role on the node that owns the affected disk set. - 4.
+Remove all mediator hosts with bad mediator data from all affected disk sets.

+'''

 phys-schost# metaset -s setname -d -m mediator-host-list

 -s setname

+Specifies the disk set name.

+-d

 Deletes from the disk set.

+'''